 THE REEL, VIDEO, 2020

-The series of prints gave rise to a video of work A11 placed in a 15 meter long water basin, creating that same imaginary realm as can be seen in the photo series.
+The sculpture A11 is shown placed in a 15 meter long water basin, creating an imaginary realm; the parallel world that hides behind it’s own reality.
 As very narrow beam of light hits part of the object.
 It get’s veiled it in darkness while simultaneously part of it is revealed in an almost voyeuristic manner, much like watching someone sleep, when, at the break of dawn, a stipe of light illuminates the skin.